 Diamonds are reputed for their durability and resistance to scratching but can be damaged if not well cared for.
 Diamonds can be scratched by other diamonds, chipped if struck on its edges, or lost if the setting becomes loose.
-Protect your diamond jewelry by wearing it with care and storing each piece in its own padded box or cloth bag.
+Protect your diamond by wearing it with care and storing each piece in its own padded box or cloth bag.
 It is best to remove your jewelry when bathing, cleaning, or applying lotions.
 Chemicals (even sweat) can have an adverse effect on precious metals.
 To prevent buildup and keep the clarity of your jewelry brilliant, gently wipe it using a lint-free cloth.

 How to clean a diamond ring

 To clean your diamond ring and maintain that sparkle, or restore a hazy diamond to its former brilliance, soak it for a few minutes in a mixture of warm water and mild dish soap or use a ready-made special cleaning solution for precious gems and crystals.
 Then you may use a diamond cleaning brush to brush the surface gently.
 A soft cloth can be used to rub the metal gently.
 Note that for pave and basket settings, prolonged soaking can increase the chance of gems becoming loose.
 If dirt is lodged in the setting, it can be carefully removed with a toothpick.
 If a diamond already appears cloudy or milky, you might need to take it to a jeweler for a deep cleaning before you can start maintaining that brilliance.

 Remember: Your diamond may be scratch-resistant, but the metal is not.
 Having your jewelry, engagement ring, and wedding ring periodically cleaned and examined by a professional jeweler will help ensure it remains in good condition and maintains its clarity over time.